charlescopley/GettingAndCleaningData/README.md

 4. *features.txt*  describes the layout of the individual raw data files
 5. *activity_labels.txt*  describes the type of activity the subject underwent
 6. *tidyMeanData.txt* is the output of the *project.R* script and will read through the above files and create averaged data.
+7. *project.R* is the highest level script that will produce *tidyMeanData.txt* from the raw files.